riotjy/mobjy4j/README.md

 It is recommended to manufacture the JSON data using the serializer instead of other methods to ensure compatibility and error free execution.
 For debugging purposes, a generated JSON data string can be then used as a template.

-## WHAT DOES IT DO:
+## WHAT CAN IT DO:

-Using ./examples/example.yaml found in the project directory, currently it turns the following YAML class model definition into Java and C++ code. (scroll down)
+It can turn the following YAML class model definition (./examples/example.yaml) into the follwing Java and C++ code. (scroll down)

 ## YAML input
 ```YAML